 Children and youth face the repercussion of severe anxiety and depression as they lack emotional and social support from parents, guardians, and peers.

-Youth is further prone to be a victim of sexual and emotional exploitation as contrasted to grown up adults.
 Most of the young homeless exchange sex for food and a secure place to sleep.

 Difficulty attending schools

 Lack of financial support makes it exceedingly challenging for young homeless students to continue their education.
-Young children usually experience embarrassment and shame when their vulnerabilities are made public.

 Lack of employability